learn-co-curriculum/dsc-data-fluency-enterprise-accessing-data/README.md

 A particular data table in a database could have data collected in a variety of ways, but it’s important to always try to identify where and how a particular data point was gathered.

-## Assessment/learning check questions

-1. Which of the main categories of data management do you and your team(s) work with most often?
-2. Where does your data live?
-3. How is data shared with you/across your team(s)?
-Dashboards, raw, summaries, reports, something else?
-4. Who might have relevant data for you?
-  a.
-How do you request access to this data?
-  b.
-What steps are needed to get it?
-5. How is your data archived for long term storage?
-How often is that data archived?